PriVi: Towards A General-Purpose Video Model For Primate Behavior In The Wild: Methodology

 \section{Methodology}

-Our approach combines domain-related self-supervised pretraining with general-purpose foundation models: Instead of training only on a small primate dataset to learn representations for this specific task, we pretrain on a broad, large-scale primate dataset to learn representations useful for several tasks.
-We first describe our pretraining dataset \prmt{} and our data curation pipeline.
-Then we describe our framework for primate behavior recognition using broad domain-related pretraining, which consists of self-supervised training and a frozen evaluation protocol.
+Our approach utilizes diverse unlabeled primate videos for primate behavior recognition.
+Instead of training only on a small target dataset to learn representations for this specific task, we pretrain on a broad, large-scale primate dataset to improve representations useful for varying primate-related target datasets.

+In this section, we first describe our pretraining dataset \prmt{} and our data curation pipeline.
+Then we describe our framework of using domain-level pretraining for primate behavior recognition, which consists of self-supervised pretraining and a frozen evaluation protocol.